-Key financial highlights for the year ended June 30, 2022, include:
+Key financial highlights for the year ended June 30, 2023, include:

-- Total assets and deferred outflows of resources exceeded its liabilities and deferred inflows of resources at the close of the fiscal year by approximately \$2.7 billion (net position).
-Of this amount, \$56 million was from governmental activities and \$2.6 billion was from business-type activities. - The Authority's total net position increased by \$90.2 million.
-The net position in governmental activities increased by approximately \$11.15 million while the net position of business-type activities increased \$79.05 million. - Total governmental revenues increased by approximately \$6.55 million over fiscal year 2021.
-The increase in revenue is mostly attributable to a increase in operating grants and contributions due to additional bond funds received for state match for federal loan programs. - Charges for services within business-type activities increased by nearly \$10.2 million.
-The increase is primarily due to return to full year's interest revenue billing and collection.
-In the prior year, there was a six-month forbearance offered and accepted by many borrowers that significantly decreased revenues in each of the Authority's loan programs. - Operating grants and contributions within business-type activities increased by approximately \$6.6 million.
-This increase is mostly due to increased receipts for the outdoor stewardship program.
+- Total assets and deferred outflows of resources exceeded its liabilities and deferred inflows of resources at the close of the fiscal year by more than \$2.84 billion (net position).
+Of this amount, \$57.5 million was from governmental activities and approximately \$2.79 billion was from business-type activities. - The Authority's total net position increased by \$157.6 million.
+The net position in governmental activities increased by \$1.3 million while the net position of business-type activities increased approximately \$156.3 million. - Total governmental revenues decreased by \$4.4 million from fiscal year 2022.
+The decrease in revenue is mostly attributable to a decrease in operating grants and contributions due to a reporting entity change moving certain financial activities into proprietary fund types. - Operating grants and contributions within business-type activities increased by \$81.1 million.
+This increase is mostly due to additional revenue from funding provided under the Bipartisan Infrastructure Law (BIL).